Bug report #1752

-#9 Updated by John Tull almost 11 years ago
+#9 Updated by John Tull over 14 years ago

 Great work, Tom.
 This does get around the issue.
 I agree that it is probably a qt bug, which has been my hunch.
 I could not find anything about this on their mail lists.

 The same problem exists in the map composer.
 I've attached the two cpp files with the necessary edits.
 Not sure how to create the patch file.

 I was close to finding this workaround today, but gave up.
 I was unclear on how to call the DoNotUseNativeDialog option and gave up.
 Glad to see your still keeping an eye on mac-related issues.
 I will look into qt-64 bit, although I hit some other problems when I tried that a month or so back that I cannot recall now.

 #12 Updated by William Kyngesburye about 13 years ago

 - Status changed from Closed to Feedback

 Either it wasn't really fixed, or it's back.
 Reported in #3105.
 It goes beyond vectors (maybe this originally did, but noone noticed) -- all layout and map composer font selection seems to be affected.